Egypt's post-Mubarak poll peaceful, high turnout

 In the Nile Delta city of Damietta, some voters said they would punish the Brotherhood for its perceived opportunism.

-Nevertheless, the Brotherhood has formidable advantages that include a disciplined organization, name recognition among a welter of little-known parties and years of opposing Mubarak.
+Nevertheless, the Brotherhood has formidable advantages that include a disciplined organisation, name recognition among a welter of little-known parties and years of opposing Mubarak.

-"At least they are not giving people fruit inside the polling station," said Mouna Zuffakar, of the Egyptian Organization for Human Rights, noting widespread breaches of a ban on campaigning near polling stations.
+"At least they are not giving people fruit inside the polling station," said Mouna Zuffakar, of the Egyptian Organisation for Human Rights, noting widespread breaches of a ban on campaigning near polling stations.

 Many voters engaged in lively political debate as they waited patiently in long queues.